 -Support graph, network, and other database models.
 Many of the data topologies involve structures that do not neatly fit the relational model.
 These kinds of data should have interfaces (creating/accessing/updating/deleting data, navigating data, querying data, etc.) that are harmonized with relational database interfaces.

+We discussed these briefly as non-relational models, and wanted to dive into these in the second phase of the document.

 -Support context descriptions.
 Presently, the WG2 standard ISO/IEC 19773 supports a W5H Context Data description.
 Providing context is important for automated understanding and computation of datasets, especially datasets that are new and unfamiliar.
 Other context descriptions are possible.